CMA investigations under DMCCA 2024: UK guide 2026

 The CMA enforces three main regimes relevant to online businesses.

-Consumer protection enforcement under Part 4 of the Enterprise Act 2002, as amended by DMCCA 2024.
-This covers breaches of consumer law — including the Consumer Rights Act 2015, the Consumer Protection from Unfair Trading Regulations 2008 (CPUTRs), and the E-Commerce Regulations 2002.
+Consumer protection enforcement under Part 3 of the Digital Markets, Competition and Consumers Act 2024, which replaced the Part 8 enforcement orders regime of the Enterprise Act 2002.
+This covers breaches of consumer law, including the Consumer Rights Act 2015, the Consumer Protection from Unfair Trading Regulations 2008 (CPUTRs) and the E-Commerce Regulations 2002.
 Before DMCCA 2024, the CMA had to seek court orders to enforce these rules.
 From April 2025, the CMA can issue enforcement notices and impose fines directly.

 Competition law under the Competition Act 1998.
 The CMA investigates anti-competitive agreements (Chapter I prohibition) and abuse of dominant position (Chapter II prohibition).
 For online businesses, the most relevant Chapter II concern is anti-competitive conduct by a dominant platform, though dominance is hard to establish for most businesses.